Abundant Acres Growers

 Hughs $3.00

 90 days - Indeterminate. regular leaf, beefsteak.
 Introduced in 1990 by Southern Exposure Seed Exchange.
 Originated in Madison County, Indiana in the 1940's.
-Heavy production of 1- to 2-pound, pale yellow, thin-skinned fruits of unusually sweet and robust flavor, rivalling the flavor of the best heirloom red tomatoes.
+Heavy production of 1- to 2-pound, pale yellow, thin-skinned fruits of unusually sweet and robust flavor, rivaling the flavor of the best heirloom red tomatoes.
 Shows some disease resistance.

-Lollipop $3.00
+Libra $3.00

 Manyel $3.00

 75 days- Indeterminate, averaging about 5 ounces.
 Name from a Native American word meaning "many moons," and that's what these plants will remind you of, laden with their round, 2- to 3-inch yellow fruits produced on trusses of 6 to 8.
 Yields heroic quantities of lemony-tasting fruits for the entire season.
 Our seed was grown by a friend of ours, who says she won't willingly be without this variety in her garden!
-Superb halved into a salad.
+Superb halved into salads.

 Plum Lemon $3.00